rtillies/ps-sba-urban-dictionary/README.md

 * **Date**: March 8, 2024
 * **Requirements**: [SBA JavaScript Web Application](docs/sba-js-web-application.pdf)

+## Objectives

+* Use asynchronous JavaScript tools to build a responsive web application.
+* Demonstrate understanding of the JavaScript event loop.
+* Generate asynchronous code using Promises and async/await syntax.
+* Use fetch and/or Axios to interact with an external web API.
+* Organize files using modules and imports.

 ## Instructions

 * Choose a search term from the drop down menu.